astropy/astropy/docs/coordinates/frames.rst

 ``lon``, ``lat``, and ``distance`` for longitude, latitude, and distance, respectively), (2) this frame does not have any additional attributes or metadata, (3) this frame does not support transformations to any other coordinate frame, and (4) this frame does not support velocity data.
-Let's address each of these points by seeing some other ways of customizing frame subclasses.
+Let us address each of these points by seeing some other ways of customizing frame subclasses.

-Customizing frame component names
+Customizing Frame Component Names
 ---------------------------------

 First, as mentioned by the point (1) :ref:`above <astropy-coordinates-design>`,